 A retainer fee is when you bill your client every month.
 You bill them for hours worked (Pay for Work retainer) or for access to your expertise (Pay for Access retainer).

-Consulting retainers are favorable because they help you earn predictable recurring cash flow.
+Social media marketing consulting retainers are favorable because they help you earn predictable recurring cash flow.

 They are also beneficial for your client because you have the time to focus on doing your best work for them — not spending your valuable energy hustling to find that next project and client.